Frequently asked questions about our investment services

-If you are taxable in Sweden and you and the company in which you invest meet the Swedish Tax Agency’s criteria, your share purchase can incur the right to tax deductions.
+If you are liable to taxation in Sweden and both you and the company in which you invest meet the Swedish Tax Agency’s criteria, your share purchase may entitle you to tax relief.

-For more information refer to the Swedish Tax Agency’s home page.
+For more information, please refer to the Swedish Tax Agency.

 If the possibility of involvement in a company is important to you, you should discuss this with the company prior to undertaking an investment.

-In order to invest as a company, you need to establish a “company profile” in the platform.
-This can be done after you have logged into your personal account.
+In order to invest as a company, you need to create a company profile on the platform.
+You can do this after logging in to your personal account.

-Payment details are sent to you via e-mail after you have registered your investment in the platform.
+Payment details are sent to you via email after you have registered your investment on the platform.

 You pay via bank giro to Sciety’s client funds account with SEB where the funds are held until the share issue is completed.
 We transfer the funds to the company only after we have checked to ensure that you are registered in the company’s share register.